- Annual Statistical Report on UN Procurement

 UNOPS relies on participating UN organizations in the compilation and reporting of the statistics.
 Where the report refers to procurement by the UN or by UN organizations, it refers to the procurement activities of these organizations.

 UNOPS requests statistical data on procurement of goods and services for operational activities from UN organizations in the form of data on purchase orders raised in a calendar year.
 While UN organizations may have different systems and methodologies for recording and reporting on procurement data individually, for the purposes of the ASR, a common definition of procurement is used and data is collected in a standardized format.
 Some organizations may therefore publish procurement statistics that differ from those published in the ASR.
+For example UNDP, in addition to its own direct procurement portfolio, includes National Implementation Modality (NIM) - a distinct activity of UNDP - in its own procurement data .
+However, NIM is not included in the UNDP’s statistics for the ASR.
 Further, some organizations have limitations on the level of detail they are able to provide.

 Participating organizations upload procurement data into an online system, hosted by UNGM, where it is subject to an initial verification, then UNOPS conducts detailed data quality and consistency checks to ensure that the data is comparable across organizations and years.
 Some organizations prepare data on behalf of others (for example, if they share a reporting system).
 The organizations are ultimately responsible for the accuracy and completeness of the data they submit.